asiaszmek/AMPAR-Trafficking-Model/README.md

   - parameter_sampling: Contains functions for random parameter sampling and subsequent simulation of the model.
 Depends on rate_model.
   - frap: Contains functions to carry out fluorescence recovery after photobleaching (FRAP) simulations.
 Depends on stochastic_model.
 * The folders "Mean-Field-Model" and "Stochastic-Model" further contain python scripts to reproduce the figures shown in the paper.
 These scripts import modules from the ampartrafficking package.
 Each script is named after the respective figure as appearing in the Paper.
+* The folders sphinx and docs contain documentation files.